EITP/IT-LAB/Drone Coding/Samples/Collecting data autonomously/README.md

 ### Overview
 Apart from other toy drones, Tello EDU have excellent flight performance.
 Specifically, Tello EDU is one of drones at the moment to feature optical and infrared sensors that help in positioning and altitude hold.
 Under optimum lighting conditions, the downward positioning sensor helps the Tello EDU “see” the ground and maintain its flight position while the two infrared sensors help it accurately maintain its altitude.

 Downward positioning sensor of Tello EDU has the ability to recognize the designed pattern, you can also recognize a person’s face.
-By knowing the pattern, Tello can know exactly Mission Pad's ID and its coordinates.
+By knowing the pattern, Tello can know exactly mission pad's ID and its coordinates.

-The Mission Pad is used with the Tello EDU when using the Tello SDK 2.0 for programing.
-The Tello EDU uses its camera to detect the Mission Pad ID and executes commands.
+The mission pad is used with the Tello EDU when using the Tello SDK 2.0 for programing.
+The Tello EDU uses its camera to detect the mission pad ID and executes commands.

-There are 4 double-sided Mission Pads in the Tello EDU package with each side containing a unique pattern made up of planets, a rocket, and an ID.
+There are 4 double-sided mission pads in the Tello EDU package with each side containing a unique pattern made up of planets, a rocket, and an ID.

 Rocket indicates the forward direction of the X axis.
-The ID is a number between 1 and 8 that is printed on each side of the Mission Pad.
+The ID is a number between 1 and 8 that is printed on each side of the mission pad.
 Planets display different patterns indicating the ID and coordinates, which the Tello EDU can recognize.

-To get Mission Pad's ID and Coordinates, you need to use the Mission Pad provided.
-The Mission Pad’s ID will be used as the ID, and when Tello is flying above a Mission Pad, Tello’s downward positioning sensor can identify its coordinates in terms of the Mission Pad’s coordinates system.
+To get mission pad's ID and Coordinates, you need to use the mission pad provided.
+The mission pad’s ID will be used as the ID, and when Tello is flying above a mission pad, Tello’s downward positioning sensor can identify its coordinates in terms of the mission pad’s coordinates system.

 Like a camera, Tello downward positioning sensor has a limited sensing range.
-When Tello has flew too far or too high from a Mission Pad, Tello may not be able to find and recognize the Mission Pad, hence cannot identify the ID and the coordinates.
+When Tello has flew too far or too high from a mission pad, Tello may not be able to find and recognize the mission pad, hence cannot identify the ID and the coordinates.

-To get the best recognition result of the Mission Pad, It is recommended to fly Tello with a height range from 20cm to 100cm, and within a horizontal square above the Mission Pad, with a side length of 60 cm
+To get the best recognition result of the mission pad, It is recommended to fly Tello with a height range from 20cm to 100cm, and within a horizontal square above the mission pad, with a side length of 60 cm

 ## Tutorial